 3 sticks of celery, about 125g, chopped finely

 3 cloves of garlic, crushed or grated ( mine were quite small so according to taste)

 Tsp fresh thyme leaves or half tsp dried thyme

-Melt 50g butter in a large heavy saucepan, (or heat up 3 tbsps light olive oil,) and cook the onion and celery gently for 10 mins until soft.
+Melt 50g butter in a large heavy saucepan, (or heat up 3 tbsps light olive oil if vegan,) and cook the onion and celery gently for 10 mins until soft.

 Add the garlic and cook for another minute.
 If you add it earlier, it may burn and go bitter.